bcbeidel/programmers-book-club/kdd-2020/data-science-with-human-in-the-loop/main.md

 ### An Intuitive User Interface for Human-in-the-loop Entity Name Parsing and Entity Variant Generation

 > Kun Qian, Lucian Popa and Yunyao Li.
-An Intuitive User Interface for Human-in-the-loop Entity Name Parsing and Entity Variant Generation
+[An Intuitive User Interface for Human-in-the-loop Entity Name Parsing and Entity Variant Generation](https://drive.google.com/file/d/1-NT7dHEiMxaAjvIIbr1lll6XL-BelcCe/view) | [DEMO](https://www.youtube.com/watch?v=Q1zgmZCOs6A&feature=youtu.be)

 Built a system for comparing multiple interfaces on teh same date-parsing, oracle task.
 Comparing the number of clicks, number of annotations, and F1 score.
-[DEMO](https://www.youtube.com/watch?v=Q1zgmZCOs6A&feature=youtu.be)

 #### **So what?**